themaxdavitt/aioduckdb/README.rst

 aioduckdb\: DuckDB for AsyncIO
 ==============================

 aioduckdb provides a friendly, async interface to DuckDB databases.
+It has been ported from the original aiosqlite module.

 It replicates the ``duckdb`` module, but with async versions of all the standard connection and cursor methods, plus context managers for